shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 - **Character driven story** - inner transformation and relations with other why something matters to character giving his desires and fears  Move story through action and choices.
 Character as agent of change.
 - **Plot is external conflict**  - what's happened.
 Events of the story move story forward and cause character to react
 ## Narration
 **Narrative tells why** - (Description) - Interpretation of the events within the story. point of view of the story.
-Gameplay, dialog, notes, setting, graphics
+Gameplay, dialog, notes, setting, graphics.

 Linear, non linear
 Narrative Experience

 ### Point of view